tn3w/flask_Captchaify/README.md

 \[ \! \] With version 0.7 and 0.9 the syntax of the DDoSify() class has changed. \[ \! \]

 ## How does flask_Captchaify work?
-If needed, a captcha is displayed to the user (or the robot) based on the strength set.[^1] Javascript is not needed for this, as the content is rendered on the server.
+If needed, a captcha is displayed to the user (or the robot) based on the strength set.[^1] Javascript is not needed for this, as the content is rendered on the server.[^2]

 An example script could look like this:
 ```python